 BPA shall pass through to «Customer Name» any costs of ancillary services associated with Transfer Service for «Customer Name»’s Network Resource(s).

-BPA shall also pass through to «Customer Name» the costs of all other transmission services for Network Resource deliveries including, but not limited to: redispatch, congestion management costs, costs associated with adding the Transfer Service Eligible Resource generation as a Network Resource, any costs associated with generation interconnection, direct assigned system upgrades, and distribution and low-voltage charges, if applicable.
+BPA shall also pass through to «Customer Name» the costs of all other transmission services for Network Resource deliveries including, but not limited to: redispatch costs, congestion management costs, costs associated with adding the Transfer Service Eligible Resource generation as a Network Resource, any costs associated with generation interconnection, direct assigned system upgrade costs, and distribution and low-voltage charges, if applicable.

-Such pass through of costs shall be set forth in the Network Resource section of Exhibit J.
+Such pass through of costs shall be set forth in section 7 of Exhibit J.

-3.2.4 Reimbursement of Transfer Costs Above Fiscal Transfer Year Cap
+3.2.4 Reimbursement of Transfer Costs Above Fiscal Year Transfer Cap

-If BPA’s Fiscal Year Transfer Cap is fully or partially exceeded and «Customer Name» elects to have BPA obtain firm transmission service for «Customer Name»’s Network Resource pursuant to section 3.1.2 of this exhibit, then BPA shall pass through to «Customer Name» all charges assessed by the Third-Party Transmission Provider associated with the delivery of that portion of «Customer Name»’s Network Resource which exceeds the Fiscal Year Transfer Cap. «Customer Name»’s reimbursement of costs shall continue until such time as the Fiscal Year Transfer Cap increases and all of «Customer Name»’s Network Resource may be accommodated under the Fiscal Year Transfer Cap, as described in section 2.2 of this exhibit.
+If BPA’s Fiscal Year Transfer Cap will be exceeded by «Customer Name»’s Network Resource and «Customer Name» elects to have BPA obtain firm transmission service for «Customer Name»’s Network Resource pursuant to section 3.1.2 of this exhibit, then BPA shall pass through to «Customer Name» all charges assessed by the Third-Party Transmission Provider associated with the delivery of that portion of «Customer Name»’s Network Resource which exceeds the Fiscal Year Transfer Cap. «Customer Name»’s reimbursement of costs shall continue until such time as the Fiscal Year Transfer Cap increases and all of «Customer Name»’s Network Resource may be accommodated under the Fiscal Year Transfer Cap, as described in section 2.2 of this exhibit.

 3.3 Network Resource Section of Exhibit J